Kaitlyn Christian

-Kaitlyn Christian (born January 13, 1992) is an American pickleball player and an inactive tennis player who specializes in doubles.
+Kaitlyn Christian (born January 13, 1992) is an American pickleball player and an inactive tennis player who specialized in doubles.

-In tennis, she has a career-high WTA doubles ranking of world No. 38, achieved in February 2019, and a best singles ranking of 570, reached in September 2017.
+In tennis, she has a career-high WTA doubles ranking of 38, achieved in February 2019, and a best singles ranking of 570, reached in September 2017.
 Christian has won one doubles title on the WTA Tour and one doubles title on the WTA Challenger Tour, along with 14 titles (13 in doubles) on the ITF Circuit.

 Personal life

 Christian was Emma Stone's body double as Billie Jean King in the 2017 film Battle of the Sexes, and she also is credited as portraying tennis player Kerry Melville in the film.
 She also portrayed tennis player Shaun Stafford in the 2021 film King Richard.

 Pickleball

 Kaitlyn has mainly excelled at women's singles.
 As of March 2025, Kaitlyn is ranked third overall on the PPA tour in women's singles, with a career singles record of 55–25 across 23 professional tournaments, and a DUPR rating of 5.944 in the singles discipline.